Classic Toasters

 |

 Toastmaster Super De Luxe Powermatic ToasterThis model Toastmaster began production in the early 1950s in competition with the popular Sunbeam model with radiant control which also lowers the bread automatically.This toaster has no lever to push down to begin toasting.
 Just drop a slice or two of bread and the carriage lowers and the toasting begins.
 It turns off automatically when the toast is finished and the slices rise up ready for buttering.
 The initial production of this model was nicely signed on the front.
 This later model changed to an incised signature.
 It has the familiar Toastmaster cartouche on each side.
 The only control is the light/dark dial which serves as a panic button when pushed in to end the toasting early.
-This one is in good condition with light scratching from abrasive abuse and the slightest dimple below the cartouche.
+This one is in excellent condition with minor cosmetic flaws.
 It has been cleaned top to bottom then fitted with a new replacement cord and plug, good for another decade of service making toast.
 N.B.
 Especially not suited to toasting thick slices.
 Toastmaster Super De Luxe Powermatic

 |